otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The instance tag of the intended recipient.

 Server Identifier (PREKEY-SERVER-ID)
-  As described in the section "Server Identifier".
+  As described in the section "Prekey Server Identifier".

 S (POINT)
   The ephemeral public ECDH key.